IUCN-ELC/ecolex.docker/README.rst

 -----------

 4. Create *docker-compose.override.yml* from the sample file

     cp docker-compose.override.yml.sample docker-compose.override.yml

-5. Set volume in web service in *docker-compose.override.yml*.
-It should be the absolute path to the ecolex project.
+5. Add docker volume for service "app" in *docker-compose.override.yml*.
+It should be the absolute path to the ecolex source code.

+    services:
+      app:
+        volumes:
+        # path to root dir of ecolex source code
+        - ../../ecolex:/home/web/ecolex

 6. Rename dev.env in .env.